Callmechalise/Josephus_probem/README.md

 ```terminal
 python josephus_problem.py
 ```
-**3.**Enter the number of soldiers (n) when prompted, and the program will tell you the position of the last survivor.
+3.Enter the number of soldiers (n) when prompted, and the program will tell you the position of the last survivor.

+# Contributing 🤝
+If you have ideas for improving the Josephus Problem algorithm or would like to add more features, feel free to fork this repository and create a pull request!
+#Contributors 💪
+Pabitra Kumar Chalise - Developer and Problem Solver